strapi/documentation/docusaurus/docs/cloud/advanced/email.md

 :::

 ## Configuration

+Configuring a third-party email provider for use with Strapi Cloud requires three steps:

+1. Install the provider plugin in your local Strapi project.
+2. Configure the provider in your local Strapi project.
+3. Add environment variables to the Strapi Cloud project.

+### Install the Provider Plugin
+Using either `npm` or `yarn`, install the provider plugin in your local Strapi project as a package dependency by following the instructions in the respective entry for that provider in the [Marketplace](https://market.strapi.io/providers).

+### Configure the Provider
-To configure a third-party email provider, in your Strapi project, create a `./config/env/production/plugins.js` or `./config/env/production/plugins.ts` file with the following content:
+In your Strapi project, create a `./config/env/production/plugins.js` or `./config/env/production/plugins.ts` file with the following content:

 <Tabs groupId="js-ts">